 With World Environment Day on the horizon and the state in which we find the climate across the globe, it is certainly worth thinking about how our exports and international investments can help shape the future path of our environment and bring us closer to nature.

-Another way of connecting to nature is to look at our natural resources and how they can be renewed in a way that doesn’t cause havoc on our environment.
-Wind technology is one such example, but in order for technological companies to make the most of their investments, it is vital that their research and knowledge is passed onto other growing foreign markets to ensure long-term growth and success.
-With rising populations in countries such as India and China, renewable technology businesses can spread their wings and bring these countries into the fold.
-Likewise new business opportunities can be created and advancements in technology shared with places already at the forefront of renewable energy, like Germany and Spain, important innovators of wind power.
+c) Another way of protecting the planet from plastic pollution is to look at other alternatives to plastic and how they can be created in a way that doesn’t cause havoc on our environment.
+Reusable coffee cups made from bamboo is one such example, but in order for the entrepreneurial companies making these sustainable substitutes to make the most of their investments, it is vital that their research and knowledge is passed onto other growing foreign markets to ensure long-term growth and success.
+The city of Freiberg in Germany have gone one step in another direction for those who forget their reusable coffee cup to be able to enjoy their takeaway coffee guilt-free, by creating the reusable ‘Freiburg Cup’.
+This cup is part of a deposit scheme whereby customers pay €1 for the cup, which they can return at various participating businesses across the city centre, which are then disinfected so the cups can be reused.
+The aim therefore is to export this deposit scheme idea across the globe, as well as spread the reusable cup love worldwide.
 So how can this journey be made smoother?
-Surely effective international communication through written and verbal means will spread the love of nature.
-Crossing cultural borders is not without its challenges so embarking on such adventures might require the employment of an interpreter during a business proposal, as well as connecting people to nature through the translation of a new renewable energy idea.
+Surely effective international communication through written and verbal means will spread the word that our planet needs to be protected from this plastic onslaught through more environmentally friendly methods.
+Crossing cultural borders is not without its challenges so embarking on such adventures might require the employment of an interpreter during a business proposal, as well as informing people through translating the marketing and advertising material of these new plastic alternative ideas for instance.
 Presenting one’s ideas and proposals would be better welcomed in the clients’ native language, so that everything is as clear as possible and nothing misunderstood.

-By Madeline Prusmann, Project Manager, June 2017
+By Madeline Prusmann, Project Manager, June 2018